Men Put Their Best Fashion Foot Forward

 So, what happened?
 Is it a mild wave of metrosexuality or is it something that is here to stay?
-First of all, the change in behaviour hasn’t happened overnight.
+First of all, the change in behavior hasn’t happened overnight.
 While there are many factors at work here, including social media, online shopping plays a big role.
 The comfort and ease of shopping without having to leave the house is something men simply cannot resist.
 A little browsing, followed by two or three clicks and life couldn’t have been simpler.

 But online shopping is not the only temptress.
 Men are also exploring and discovering their fashionable side and putting their best fashion foot forward every day.
-Style conscious men do not mind spending time and money to look good.
-What else can explain the big shift from shopping for just electronics and fancy gadgets to clothes, footwear and accessories?
+Style-conscious men do not mind spending time and money to look good.
+What else can explain the big shift from shopping for just electronics and fancy gadgets to clothes, footwear, and accessories?

 Like women, men too want to look good on Facebook and Instagram.
 More and more men now discuss clothes, look for expert advice, take time to get ready, name all sort of fashion brands and labels on the tip of their fingers, and are willing to put in extra effort to get noticed.

 As The Wall Street Journal’s style maven, Ray Smith says, “Men are now even willing to be called stylish or fashionable.
 It’s not a dirty word anymore.”